This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 SMR stands for "Suppression of Mite Reproduction" and this trait was discovered by John Harbo and Jeffery Harris.
-Apparently, bees with this trait seek out brood cells that contain mites and open them up and then remove the developing brood and mites.
+Bees with this trait seek out brood cells that contain mites and open them up and then remove the developing brood and mites.
 The trait, which may be controlled by only two genes, can be bred into any population of bees.

 Buckfast - Apis Mellifera: hybrid

 The Buckfast hybrid was produced by Brother Adam of the Buckfast Abbey.
 Brother Adam crossed many races of bees (mainly Anatolians with Italians and Carniolans) in hopes of creating a superior breed.
-The results are what is now know as the Buckfast Bee.
+The results are what is now known as the Buckfast Bee.
 While the European variety of Buckfast are considered very gentle, the American variety is far more defensive.
 There is a debate among beekeepers if this defensiveness is due to breeding for varroa resistance or partial hybridization with the AHB (Africanized Honey Bee) of the Buckfast line in America.
 The issues are further clouded in that the two leading American queen breeders are breeding for varroa resistance and are also located in AHB territory.
 AHB are usually considered by most experts to be more resistant to varroa than the European Honey Bee.

 Highly Tracheal Mite Tolerant

-Extremely gentle, with low sting instinct
+Extremely gentle, with a low sting instinct

 Resistant to Chalkbrood